 Sweet potatoes, cantaloupes, carrots, mangos, apricots, and oranges are rich in vitamins necessary for your eyes.
 Collectively, they contain vitamins A, C, and E and beta carotene.

-Avoid These Foods to Maintain Eye Health
+Avoid These Foods To Maintain Eye Health

 While focusing on what to eat is vital, knowing the foods that can harm your eyes is equally important.
-Foods that are high in sodium, sugar, and trans-fat can cause underlying conditions, like diabetes, that contribute to eye disease.
+Foods high in sodium, sugar, and trans-fat can cause underlying conditions, like diabetes, that contribute to eye disease.
 Instead, try for whole grains and heart-healthy food options for well-balanced, eye-healthy meals.

 Some of the foods you should avoid or consume in moderation include: